gonzalo-cordova-pou/TextMood/README.md

 ![Model architecture](./static/nn.jpg)
 ### Intended use
-* Intended to be used by corportations to detect and analyse user's mood by reading their social text messages
+* Intended to be strictly used to detect and classify user's mood.
+It is not allowed to benefit or make a profit from this information.
 * Not intended to make judgments about specific users
 ### Factors
 * Subjectivity when evaluating the polarity of the tweet (0 = negative, 4 = positive) may affect the performance and trustworthiness of the model